jfasch/jfasch-home/trainings/material/soup/cxx11/010-introduction/overview-livehacking-oo.rst

 nonsense program, which is continuously modified into something completely different (which does not make much more sense either).

-I wrote this up after a number of iterations of the talk jjjjjjjjjjjj
+I wrote this up after a number of iterations of the talk (:doc:`here's another version of it <overview-livehacking>`).
+C++ cannot be taught in just one day; that seems to be clear to the companies that have booked the courses.

 .. contents::
    :depth: 1